-After breakfast at the hotel, you’ll take a visit to the Ancient Agora of Athens.
+After breakfast at the hotel and an opening study session, we will visit the Ancient Agora of Athens.
 Walking through the Agora will take you back to the economic center where the wealth, reach and influence of classical Athens was visible by the wide range of goods shipped in from the nearby port of Piraeus, which ranged from wheat produced on the shores of the Black Sea to precious dyes from the Levant.
 An outdoor study session under the trees and among the ruins will allow for questions regarding two ancient cultures, Jewish and Greek, and the worldviews they espoused.

-Emperor Hadrian wanted to create a place of academic study worthy of the reputation of ancient Athens in Letters and Science, so he built your next destination, Hadrian’s Library, containing three floors of books, reading rooms, teaching rooms, gardens, and a pond.
+Emperor Hadrian wanted to create a place of academic study worthy of the reputation of ancient Athens in Letters and Science, so he built your next destination, Hadrian’s Library.
+It contained three floors of books, reading rooms, teaching rooms, gardens, and a pond.
 From there, we will proceed to his Temple of Zeus, and consider the ascendance of the Hellenistic culture that so fascinated Hadrian, a figure so despised in Jewish sources.

-Following breakfast, we depart for Volos, a charming city at the foot of Mt Pelion.
+Following breakfast and a brief introduction to the day, we depart for Volos, a charming city at the foot of Mt Pelion.
 On the way, we will learn about some of the greatest clashes in ancient Greek history, and reach Volos by lunchtime, when we will break near the waterfront.